 If it is considered that because of some exceptional circumstances, access to the final thesis should be embargoed or restricted in some way, the student must indicate this at the point of examination submission.
 All access settings will be subject to the final approval of the supervisor.

-Students funded (partially or fully) via one of the RCUK Research Councils are required as part of the terms and conditions of the grant to make a full text version of the thesis available within the Institutions repository within a maximum of 12 months following award.
+Students funded (partially or fully) via one of the UKRI Research Councils are required as part of the terms and conditions of the grant to make a full text version of the thesis available within the Institutions repository within a maximum of 12 months following award.
 If there is a formal IP/Copyright contract in place with an additional external sponsor or collaborator this will take precedence and the thesis may be lodged in the University of Manchester’s Institutional Repository with closed or restricted access.

 The University reserves the right to restrict access to a thesis that was initially made open access without prior permission from the author.
 This is to accommodate where, for example, copyright infringements are subsequently reported to The University.

-Schools must develop contingency plans in the event of technical difficulties for the submission of theses in accordance with the University’s policy on eAssessment
+Schools must develop contingency plans in the event of technical difficulties for the submission of theses in accordance with the University’s policy on eAssessment.

 9. JOURNAL FORMAT THESES